BarryCarlyon/twitch_misc/eventsub/websockets/web/chat/README.md

 For example you are a channel bot that handles moderation

-A user access token with the following scopes or permissions:
+Prior generated user access token with the following scopes or permissions:

 - `user:read:chat` from the user account you wish to read chat as (usually the bot)
 - `user:bot` from the user account you wish to act as a bot as
 - moderator status in the channel you wish to connect to

+You then ignore the user access token(s) and use an [App Access/Client Credentials](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#client-credentials-grant-flow) token to create subscriptions to your Webhook.

-### If you are using EventSub over Webhooks:
+### If you are using EventSub over Webhooks (more common approach):

 For example you are the channel bot that just sends/reads chat, such as a game (where a control server is in use) or hydrationBot (as water bot doesn't and shouldn't be given perms)

-A user access token with the following scopes or permissions:
+Prior generated user access token with the following scopes or permissions:

 - `user:read:chat` from the user account you wish to read chat as (usually the bot)
 - `user:bot` from the user account you wish to act as a bot as
 - `channel:bot` from the channel you wish to connect to

+You then ignore the user access token(s) and use an [App Access/Client Credentials](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#client-credentials-grant-flow) token to create subscriptions to your Webhook.

 ## Reference Documentation

+For what is used in this example

 - [OAuth Implicit Code Flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#implicit-grant-flow)
 - [EventSub](https://dev.twitch.tv/docs/eventsub)